IrtzaShahan/DNS-Zone-Analyzer/README.md

 ![Python](https://img.shields.io/badge/Python-3.9+-blue.svg?logo=python&logoColor=white)

 ## Architecture
-This repository contains hundreds of lines of structured Python modules for the `SYS` domain.
+This repository contains hundreds of lines of structured Python modules for the `SYS` domain to be used as needed.

 ## Structure
 ```text